Security-Onion-Solutions/securityonion-docs/airgap.rst

 There are a few differences between an airgap install and a normal install with Internet access:

-- All CentOS repos are removed and replaced with a new repo that runs on the manager.
+- All Rocky Linux repos are removed and replaced with a new repo that runs on the manager.

 - During the install, all of the necessary RPMs are copied from the ISO to a new repo located in ``/nsm/repo/``.